sebastiaanspeck/bettingbook-cli/README.md

 ## Install

-An API key from [Sportsmonks](https://sportmonks.com/) will be required and you can register for one [here](http://sportmonks.com/register).
+An API key from [Sportsmonks](https://sportmonks.com/) will be required and you should [register](http://sportmonks.com/register) yourself to get an API Key.

 ## Build from source